 Find a Criminal Lawyer Near Me

 Although many people take a shoplifting offense as a minor one, the consequences when one gets convicted are not trivial.
 The possible penalties and the potential repercussions on your career or life cannot be taken lightly.
 Fighting against a conviction on these charges is crucial for any accused person.
 An experienced criminal lawyer will help you avoid a conviction or get you to face lesser penalties.
 We at The LA Criminal Defense Law Firm have a team of lawyers who are passionate about defending their clients against criminal charges.
-Find us at 310-935-1675 and let us defend you against these allegations.
+Call our Los Angeles criminal defense lawyer at 310-935-1675 and let us defend you against these allegations.